 eToro is not just a share trading platform and Australian users can trade in the following assets.

-- US stocks listed on NYSE and NASDAQ.
+- US stocks & ETF's listed on NYSE and NASDAQ.

 - Fractional shares in companies with a high individual share price.

 - Stock, market index, commodity and currency CFDs (Contracts For Differences).

 - Crypto including Bitcoin, Ethereum, and Dogecoin.

 CFD and cryptocurrency trading is inherently very risky and should not be undertaken without extensive knowledge of how the markets works and a strong appetite for risk.
 This review will focus mainly on how the eToro platform works for trading US stocks.

-You can't use eToro to purchase individual Australian shares listed on the ASX – only US stocks.
+You can use eToro to purchase Australian shares and ETF's listed on the ASX with no commission fee.

 How it works

 If you want to use the eToro platform you'll first need to open an account.
 You will be asked to provide your full name and contact details, create a username and password, and then provide ID documents and your tax file number.

 In order to start trading you'll need to deposit at least US $50 into your trading account, using a bank transfer, or your credit card, or PayPal, or a money transfer service such as Western Union.
 Because eToro trading accounts operate only in USD, eToro will charge you a currency conversion fee of 0.5% for a bank transfer and 1% for all other deposit methods.
 Once your deposit is confirmed, you can start buying US stocks.
 The minimum trade size and minimum additional deposit is US $50.